 At Yemin Orde Youth Village, 430 at-risk teens live and attend high school.

-We see the results of proper oral treatment go far beyond the physical health of our youth.
+To that end, we see the results of proper oral treatment go far beyond the physical health of our youth.
 It is linked to their psychological health — the self-confidence to smile, speak, and fully participate in the social life of the Village.

-One of our youth was born in Ethiopia and moved to Israel when he was seven years old.
+One of our students was born in Ethiopia and moved to Israel when he was seven years old.
 His family did not have the financial means to provide dental care.
 When he arrived at Yemin Orde as a teen, he struggled socially and was withdrawn and introverted.
 The Village provided him with regular dental exams and lessons in oral hygiene.
 Today, he is a confident student with many friends and a bright smile.

 “We are grateful to everyone involved in making this generous contribution to the health and well-being of the youth at Yemin Orde,” said the director of Yemin Orde Youth Village, Shmuli Bing.